 Must establish necessary authorities, accountabilities, and responsibilities for the development and management of the transit agency's SMS:

-Authorities

-What is the position authorized to do?
+Authorities Accountabilities Responsibilities What is the position authorized to do?

-Accountabilities

 What is the position accountable for, which cannot be delegated?
+What must the position do or oversee the accomplishment of?